fastrgv/CoTerminalApps/README.md

 On OSX or Linux, you can type "hipr.sh" to elevate the runtime priority of all terminal applications prior to runtime.

 Similary, on Windows you can CD to .\bin\win\ then run "hipri.bat".
-But now, this should no longer be necessary since the priority is elevated automatically by all the Windows apps.

 Then, simply type the executable name to begin.